Thanks for downloading Dynamsoft Barcode Reader Package!

 If you haven’t downloaded the SDK yet, download the C/C++ Package

-now from Dynamsoft website and unpack the package into the directory of your choice.
+now and unpack it into a directory of your choice.

 [INSTALLATION FOLDER]

-, change it to your unpacking path for the following content.
+.
+Please change it to your preferred unpacking path for the following content.

 Build Your First Application

-Let’s start by creating a console application which demonstrates how to use the minimum code to read barcodes from an image file.
+Let’s start by creating a console application which demonstrates how to use the minimum code to read barcodes from an picture of it.

 Create a New Project